kivy/pyjnius/docs/source/packaging.rst

 Packaging
 =========

-For Packaging we use `PyInstaller <http://www.pyinstaller.org/>`_ and with these simple steps we will create a simple executable containing PyJNIus that prints the path of currently used Java.
+For Packaging, we suggest use of `PyInstaller <http://www.pyinstaller.org/>`_.
+With these simple steps we will create a simple executable containing PyJNIus that prints the path of currently used Java.
 These steps assume you have a supported version of Python for PyJNIus and PyInstaller available together with Java installed (necessary for running the application).